Deanna Doig: Career

 Team Barker won the 2017 Saskatchewan Scotties Tournament of Hearts the following season despite entering the tournament as an underdog.
 Her team finished 4–4 through the round robin before winning the tiebreaker and three straight playoff games to claim the title.
 She defeated heavily favored teams Stefanie Lawton in the semifinal and Robyn Silvernagle in the final by scoring four in the tenth end.
-At the 2017 Scotties Tournament of Hearts, they were one of two teams making their debut appearance at the hearts and it showed as they finished the round robin with a 1–10 record, only defeating Nova Scotia's Mary Mattatall.
+At the 2017 Scotties Tournament of Hearts, they were one of two teams making their debut appearance at the Hearts and it showed as they finished the round robin with a 1–10 record, only defeating Nova Scotia's Mary Mattatall.

 With her Saskatchewan Scotties championship rink, Doig and her team had a good start to the 2017–18 season, winning the DEKALB Superspiel on the World Curling Tour.
 They also finished runner-up at the Medicine Hat Charity Classic and won two Saskatchewan Curling Tour events.
 She would not defend her provincial title however, losing in the 3 vs. 4 page playoff game at the 2018 Saskatchewan Scotties Tournament of Hearts to Sherry Anderson, who went on to win the event.
 The rink added Christie Gamble to the lineup for the 2018–19 season, replacing Schneider.
 They qualified for the 2019 Saskatchewan Scotties Tournament of Hearts, but failed to advance to the playoffs after a 4–4 round robin record.
 The team stayed intact the following season and won three more Saskatchewan Tour events.
 Their successful results qualified them for the 2020 Saskatchewan Scotties Tournament of Hearts, which was held in a triple knockout format this year.
 They qualified for the playoffs through the C side before losing to the Sherry Anderson rink in 3 vs. 4 game, like in 2018.

 Personal life

-Doig is employed as an engineer for TransCanada.
-She is married.
+Doig is employed as the director of Canadian Field Operations for SouthBow.
+She is married and has two children.